edwinyjlim/git-interview-baseline/README.md

 mission-critical-application $ git merge new-feature -m "new-feature merge" Updating e5830af..bfe50fc
 Fast-forward
- new-feature      | 0
+ new-feature-file      | 0
  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 new-feature
 ```

-Now the branches have been merged and if you `ls`, you'll see the `new-feature` file from the `new-feature` branch in your current working directory that is checked out to `master`.
+Now the branches have been merged and if you `ls`, you'll see the `new-feature-file` from the `new-feature` branch in your current working directory that is checked out to `master`.

+The timelines have been merged into master.
+And all is well.
+We can deploy our bug fixes and the new feature to production.

 ## Working with remote branches with `git fetch` and `git pull`